 Both of these challenges are caused by the lack of a well-defined lifecycle model for events, and associated tooling.

-That’s why I’d like to introduce a lifecycle model that can lend some structure and address these challenges.
+That’s why I’d like to introduce a lifecycle model that can lend some structure and address these challenges with events.
 I’ll identify the problem and solution in each step and demonstrate how this model and tooling can help you be much more successful as you apply EDA to more and more use cases.

 At a high level, managing the lifecycle of events can be categorized into four main areas that follow the sequence of creating events and deriving business value from them: Discover, Define, Develop and Operate.